-January Determine achievement of the corporate performance factor (based on the Corporation's year end results as approved by the Audit Committee) and the individual performance factors for CTI payments for the previous year Determine achievement of performance for the PSUs that vest in the current year based on the applicable performance period Approve corporate performance objectives for the CTI for the current year Approve performance goals for PSUs granted in the current year Review individual target compensation levels and approve base salary, target under the CTI and long-term incentives for the current year Conduct risk assessment of compensation programs Review scope of activity of Compensation Consultant and approve fees for the current year Review executive compensation disclosure Review the corporate goals and objectives relevant to CEO compensation and evaluate CEO performance in light of the financial and business goals and objectives approved by the Board for the previous year Review and approve total compensation package for CEO for the current year, including stress-test of performance-based compensation April Annual compensation policy review and pension plan review Assess performance of Compensation Consultant Diversity and inclusion update July Review and consider shareholder feedback from say-on-pay vote Review trends and "hot topics" in compensation governance Review and approve Comparator Group for the following year (based on the recommendation of the Compensation Consultant) Review talent management strategy and succession plans Conduct pay for performance alignment review October Review market benchmark reports for the CEO and other NEOs Review and evaluate interim performance relative to corporate goals and objectives for the current year Conduct risk assessment of compensation programs December Review and evaluate updated interim performance relative to corporate goals and objectives for the current year Review preliminary compensation recommendations and performance objectives for the following year, including base salary recommendations and the value and mix of equity-based incentives (NEO compensation recommendations are developed by the CEO.
-The CEO's compensation recommendations are developed by the CEO.
-The CEO's compensation consultant and the CHRO).
+January Determine achievement of the corporate performance factor (based on the Corporation's year end January results as approved by the Audit Committee) and the individual performance factors for CTI payments for the previous year • Determine achievement of performance for the PSUs that vest in the current year based on the applicable performance period Approve corporate performance objectives for the CTI for the current year Approve performance goals for PSUs granted in the current year Particular to the standard of the current year. • Review individual target compensation levels and approve base salary, target under the CTI and long-term incentives for the current year Conduct risk assessment of compensation programs Review scope of activity of Compensation Consultant and approve fees for the current year Review executive compensation disclosure Review the corporate goals and objectives relevant to CEO compensation and evaluate CEO performance in light of the financial and business goals and objectives approved by the Board for the previous year • Review and approve total compensation package for CEO for the current year, including stress-test of performance-based compensation April Annual compensation policy review and pension plan review Assess performance of Compensation Consultant Diversity and inclusion update July Review and consider shareholder feedback from say-on-pay vote Review trends and "hot topics" in compensation governance • Review and approve Comparator Group for the following year (based on the recommendation of the Compensation Consultant) Review talent management strategy and succession plans Conduct pay for performance alignment review October Review market benchmark reports for the CEO and other NEOs • Review and evaluate interim performance relative to corporate goals and objectives for the current vear Conduct risk assessment of compensation programs December Review and evaluate updated interim performance relative to corporate goals and objectives for the Becciniser current year Review preliminary compensation recommendations and performance objectives for the following year, including base salary recommendations and the value and mix of equity-based incentives (NEO compensation recommendations are developed by the CEO.
+The CEO's compensation recommendations are determined by the HRCC in consultation with the Compensation Consultant and the CHRO).
 By reviewing the compensation proposals in advance, the HRCC is afforded sufficient time to discuss and provide input regarding proposed compensation changes prior to the January meeting at which time the HRCC approves the compensation proposals, revised as they deem appropriate, based on input provided at the December meeting.
 Preliminary evaluation of individual performance relative to objectives